ahmedembeddedx/Everything_but_Assembly/README.md

 Welcome to the "Everything but Assembly" repository!
 If you've ever thought, "I want to learn everything about programming, except assembly," you're in the right place.
 This repository is your go-to resource for all things related to programming, excluding the mysterious world of COAL/x8086 Assembly Language.
 ## Tip:
-The tiem it was written only God and I know how these programs work.
+The time it was written only God and I know how these programs work.
 Now only God knows how they work.

 ## What's Inside?